sosy-lab/sv-benchmarks/README.md

 A *sub-category* is a set of verification tasks that consist of the same specification and the same parameters.
-A sub-category <category> is defined by the following three files:
+A sub-category <sub-category> is defined by the following three files:
-- <category>.set contains patterns that specify the set of programs,
+- <sub-category>.set contains patterns that specify the set of programs,
-- <category>.prp contains the specification, and
+- <sub-category>.prp contains the specification, and
-- <category>.cfg contains the parameters (and a description of the sub-category).
+- <sub-category>.cfg contains the parameters (and a description of the sub-category).

 A *verification run* is
 - a non-interactive execution